This post may contain affiliate links. Please see my disclosure policy for more details.

 I’ve had multiple house sits where pets have gone to the toilet on the carpets, and many where they’ve kept me awake half the night.

 One dog did a huge wee on my bed, and I’ve had a few dog divas decide they don’t want to walk any further and go on strike during walks.
 I’ve been bitten by a one-toothed Chihuahua.
-Oh, and one dog someone climbed up on the kitchen worktop and ripped open my bag of porridge oats!

 A naughty dog with a ripped bag of oats on a house sit.
 Badly behaved pets is a major disadvantage of house sitting.